ashaabrizvi/WPL_Internship/README.md

 # WPL

-My Private Repo for WPL Internship
+This is my Daily Analysis for the WPL Internship